Meshing Windows workloads

 Prerequisites

-• Kubernetes cluster that has both Linux and Windows nodes
+1. A hybrid Kubernetes cluster with both Linux and Windows nodes

-Step 1: Install Buoyant Linkerd Windows CNI Plugin
+Step 1: Install the Linkerd Windows CNI Plugin

-In order to install the CNI plugin on the node, you can use Helm:
+To install the CNI plugin, you can use Helm:

 helm upgrade -i -n windows-cni --create-namespace \